wavefrontHQ/docs/pages/doc/direct_ingestion.md

 tags: [data]
 sidebar: doc_sidebar
 permalink: direct_ingestion.html
-summary: Learn how to send your data directly.
+summary: Learn how to send data directly to your service instance.
 ---

 You can send data to VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) directly (direct ingestion) or by using the Wavefront proxy.